Okteto-India/Bangalore/Beginners/README.md

 - Getting Started on Okteto with Ruby
 - Introduction to OKteto Cloud
 - TOP 10 Things with Okteto Cloud Dashbaord
+- OKteto CheatSheat for Kubernetes Developer
+- OKteto with VScode
+- Okteto For Pycharm